So your retiring and considering a move?

 NOW RETIRED HOW HAVE THINGS PANNED OUT?

 We sold up in Anthorn and bought a house in Lynemouth Northumberland, not in a semi with open views at the back anymore but in a square of houses with a 70ft long garden, nice neighbours and near the sea.
-Mortgage free now and my wife has a nursing bank job with the NHS, this is our first year so lots to do but long term plans are to stay put in the UK and spend extended time when we want abroad, in my wifes job she can pick up shifts as and when she likes so that works for us.
+Mortgage free now and my wife has a nursing bank job with the NHS, this is our first year so lots to do but long term plans are to stay put in the UK and spend extended time abroad.
+In my wifes job she can pick up shifts as and when she likes so that works for us.

 Brexit made us think twice as we just do not know what will happen in the next few years in Europe and how expats will be treated abroad with pension rights and health rights etc.